The Value Of Creativity

 Avoid carrying your smartphone on you.
 Put it out of visual sight.
 Referencing the above study, the closer your phone is to you the more the brain drain.

 Avoid unnecessary apps and do regular purges of apps you don’t use.
-This not only reduces distraction, but also protects your privacy which many apps clandestinely surveil.
+This reduces distraction and also protects your privacy since many applications clandestinely surveil.
 A prime example, of an unnecessary application is the “Facebook Messenger” app.
 You can access facebook from the browser which limits push notifications and privacy issues.
-Whereas with the facebook app, they will constantly remind you of notifications and to absorb your precious focus.
-While you can’t send messages on your phone without the application….let’s face it…there are few conversations on facebook that need instant response.
+Whereas with the facebook app, they will constantly remind you of notifications and to sell your precious focus.
+While you can’t send messages on your phone without the application — let’s face it — there are few conversations on facebook that need instant response.
 Get to it when you have access to a desktop.
 Once again, remind people that if they want a quick response just call.
 Also email is always preferable to facebook.

 Make sure you sign out of websites and applications which distract.
-When we impulsively go to check in and give attention, we encounter an extra step of logging in which can snap us out of habitual reflex and remind us to not give our precious time to this superfluous application.
-This is very effective as it puts a damper on convenience of distraction.
+When we impulsively go to “check in”, we encounter an extra step of logging in which can snap us out of habitual reflex and remind us to not give our precious time to this superfluous brain drain.
+This is very a effective damper on convenient distraction.

 As for using technology to reduce distraction, I recommend installing an application called “Rescue Time” on all your devices which will measure how much time you spend doing productive and unproductive things.
 The statistics can be insightful and provide reminders of just how much time-wasters certain things can be when culminated over months and years.

 Taking 5 Minute Break